crypticalfish86/HTML-Testing-Playground/README.md

     dependencies: react

 4. on_render_move_box
-    First attempt at having animations begin when a specific part of the page is rendered instead of immediatley on website launch or on the click of a button.
+    First attempt at having animations begin when a specific part of the page is observed instead of immediatley on website launch or on the click of a button.
+    dependencies: react